Stoney language: Phonology

 Very little linguistic documentation and descriptive research has been done on Stoney.
 However, Stoney varieties demonstrate broad phonological similarity with some important divergences.

+Morley Dialect

 For example, the following phonemes are reportedly found in Morley Stoney, spoken on the Morley Reserve:

+Alexis Dialect

 For comparison, these phonemes reportedly characterize the Stoney spoken at Alexis Nakota Sioux Nation, which maintains the common Siouan three-way contrast between plain, aspirated, and ejective stops:

 Notice that Alexis Stoney, for example, has innovated contrastive vowel length, which is not found in other Dakotan dialects.
 Alexis Stoney also has long and nasal mid vowels: